 teachers doing great work and are seeing an influx of kindergartners at the start

-regional thinkers ready to take on your project with an open
+innovative and regional thinkers ready to take on your project with an open

 With the rebuild of our mall, jobs, places to